-The best Amsterdam markets
+The best markets in town

 There are wonderful markets taking place in Amsterdam every day.
 Some are held only once a week or even once a month.
 Let’s have a look at what some of the city’s must-see markets have to offer – from the first organic market, the Noordermarkt, to the most iconic, the Albert Cuyp Market.
 It’s an experience no tourist (especially those who love food, bargain-hunting and cultural city vibes) should pass up!

 The Iconic Albert Cuyp Market